kora-projects/kora-docs/mkdocs/blog/en/compile-time-not-libraries.md

 ---

-# The Native Image Boundary Is Also Useful for Debugging
+## The Native Image Boundary Is Also Useful for Debugging { #native-image-boundary-debugging }

 Kora's Native Image guide suggests isolating suspect dependencies with minimal probes.